 Eyebrow and Eye Symmetry

 Eyebrows are a powerful facial feature, reflecting expression and facial symmetry.
-Eyebrow asymmetry can occur when you are born, or develop as you get older.
+Eyebrow asymmetry can occur when you are born or develop as you get older.
 As you age, your eyebrows may begin to droop, just like your eyelids.
 This can actually lead to your eyelids drooping as well, as the skin underneath your lowered eyebrows gets pushed downwards.
 Having one eyebrow lower down your face than the other can also create the appearance that one of your eyes is smaller than the other due to its proximity to the brow.

 A brow lift and/or forehead lift can help raise your skin and eyebrows up to a symmetrical position.
 Typically, brow lifts are performed with a forehead lift, as the forehead skin often needs to be repositioned in order to raise the eyebrows and eyelid skin.
-Brow lifts, forehead lifts and/or facelifts are also can done in conjunction with eyelid surgery, which can give your eyes the most symmetrical appearance possible.
+Brow lifts, forehead lifts and/or facelifts can also be done in conjunction with eyelid surgery, which can give your eyes the most symmetrical appearance possible.

 If you are not interested in surgery just yet, don’t worry.
 For a less invasive first step, many patients choose to receive BOTOX® to raise their eyebrows.
 Though the degree of elevation is limited, it can be a good way to see if eyebrow elevation gives you the eye symmetry you are looking for, since Botox is non-surgical.
 Dysport® and Xeomin® work similarly to BOTOX®, offering even more minimally invasive treatment options for patients who would rather avoid surgery.
 Since each of these neuromodulators comes with their own unique benefits, Dr. Dayan will help you decide which one is best for you.